 "They're not really my family.
 I don't have no family."

 Julie rubbed her cheeks and honked into the tissues, then handed the crumpled wad to her Grandmother.
-Evelyn set them aside and pulled the soggy girl close, setting her rocker in motion again.
+Evelyn set it aside and pulled the soggy girl close, setting her rocker in motion.

-“Many years ago, a long time before even my own grammy was born, there lived a man named Abraham.
+"Many, many years ago, a long time before my own grammy was born, there lived a man named Abraham.
 Now, God knew Abraham was a real special man, a real good man, and God loved him.
 So much so that he called Abraham His own child.

-“But see, God wanted all the people in the world, not just Isaac’s family, to be His children.
-So He made a plan to adopt them all.”
+"But see, God loved all the people in the world and He wanted all of them, not just Isaac's family, to be His children.
+So He made a plan to adopt them all."

-“Yes, honey-child, just like you.”
-Evelyn brushed Julie’s tangles away from her flushed little face.
-Love poured out of the older woman’s warm, green eyes.
-“You know about Jesus?”
+"Yes, honey-child, just like you."
+Evelyn brushed Julie's tangles away from her flushed little face.
+Love poured out of the older woman's warm, green eyes.
+"You know who Jesus is, right?"